 Why go this route?
 The fees for investing directly are quite low – 0.1 to 0.2% of the investment in the fund, which is no problem compared to the returns you can get.
 Fees on ETFs of Vanguard funds (see below about this) are only slightly lower than that, but that doesn’t include the fees of buying the ETFs or the fees every time you buy more ETFs – this is always a losing proposition if you’re going to invest regularly and your brokerage charges any fees at all.
 If you want to set up a regular investment plan, doing it directly through your brokerage is the way to go.

 Another Way to Invest in Index Funds

-Another route that many people take is to use a brokerage, like E*TRADE or Schwab or TD Ameritrade or Ally Invest.
+Another route that many people take is to use a brokerage, like E*TRADE or Schwab or TD Ameritrade.
 The process for investing this way is very similar – you can sign up online, provide checking account information, and start buying.